RCP: A Low-overhead Reversible Coherence Protocol: ISLE Security Properties

 \subsection{Definitions}

-We consider three key points during the lifetime of a speculative load ($SpecRd$): 1) {\em Issue point (I)}: when it is ready to be issued speculatively; 2) {\em Non-speculative point (NS)}: when it is no longer speculative, either becoming safe or squashed; and 3) {\em Globally perform point (G)}: when all effects of $SpecRd$ are finalized, either becoming a part of system state (if it becomes safe at NS), or completely cleared (if it is squashed at NS).
-If a $SpecRd$ becomes safe and committed \rev{(denoted as a property C for each $SpecRd$)}, we have $SpecRd[C]=true$, otherwise $SpecRd[C]=false$.
-I and G can be defined for both load (speculative $SpecRd$ or not $Rd$) or stores $Wr$, and we call $[I,G]$ as the {\em pending period}.
-A $Wr$ is globally performed (all other copies are invalidated) at G. \rev{Section~\ref{sec_analysis} shows that non-atomic writes do not affect in our model. }
+A speculative load ($SpecRd$) has three key points during its execution: 1) {\em Issue point (I)}: when it is ready to be issued speculatively; 2) {\em Non-speculative point (NS)}: when it is no longer speculative, either becoming safe or squashed; and 3) {\em Globally perform point (G)}: when all effects of $SpecRd$ are finalized---either becoming a part of system state (if it becomes safe at NS), or completely cleared (if it is squashed at NS)---and the write which produces the read value has been globally performed.
+We assume atomic writes, so that G for write is well-defined.
+Non-atomic writes issues are discussed in Section~\ref{sec_analysis}. $[I,G]$ is called pending period.
+If a $SpecRd$ becomes safe and committed {(denoted as a property C for each $SpecRd$)}, we have $SpecRd[C]=true$, otherwise $SpecRd[C]=false$.

-We consider two {\em ``effects''} of a $SpecRd$: 1) {\em location} of the cache line accessed after G; and 2) {\em state} of the cache line after G. In a multi-level cache hierarchy, a cache line can reside at various components.
-A cache level may have multiple private caches, or one shared cache.
-The locations of a cache line $A$ in a multi-level cache hierarchy can be defined as a function $L[A]$ shown below.
+We consider two {\em ``effects''} of a $SpecRd$: 1) {\em locations} of the cache line A after G, defined as a function $L[A]$; and 2) {\em states} of the cache line after G, defined as a function $S[A]$.
 Each $L_i[A]$ is a bit vector $e_{i,1}, ... , e_{i,m}$, where $m$ is the number of private caches in level $i$; or a bit $e_i$ when the level $i$ is shared.
-Each $e_{i,j}, j \in \{1,...,m\}$ or $e_i$ indicates whether the cache line resides in the corresponding cache. $L[A]$ is a concatenated bit vector indicating present information of a cache line among all cache components.
-We define the state of a cache line in all cache components by a function $S[A]$, replacing $e_{i,j}$/$e_i$ with $s_{i,j}$/$s_i$, which indicates the cache line state.

-If the pending period of $a \in \{Rd,Wr\}$ is not overlapped with any other accesses' pending periods, $L(\mathcal{L},a)[A]$ defines the locations of the cache line containing address $A$ after $G_{a}$, starting from the initial locations $\mathcal{L}$ before the execution of $a$.
-Similarly, $S(\mathcal{L},a)[A]$) defines the states of the cache line, where $\mathcal{S}$ is the states of the cache line before $a$ is executed.
+Each $e_{i,j}, j \in \{1,...,m\}$ or $e_i$ indicates whether the cache line resides in the corresponding cache. $L[A]$ is a concatenated bit vector indicating present information of a cache line among cache components in all levels.
+For $S[A]$, $e_{i,j}$ or $e_i$ are replaced with $s_{i,j}$ or $s_i$, which indicates the cache line state.
+If the pending period of $a \in \{Rd,Wr\}$ is not overlapped with any other accesses' pending periods, $L(\mathcal{L},a)[A]$ and $S(\mathcal{L},a)[A]$ define the locations and states of the cache line containing address $A$ after $G_{a}$, starting from the initial locations $\mathcal{L}$ and $\mathcal{S}$ before the execution of $a$.